akiran/react-slick/README.md

 ### Alert

 react-slick@0.27.* releases are experimental.
 **Use react-slick@0.26 in production** until we make our next stable release (react-slick@0.28)

-We welcome if you like to test react-slick@0.27._ and report any breaking changes.
+We invite you to test react-slick@0.27.* in dev environment and report any breaking changes.

 ### Installation